Seed Crackers

 SEED CRACKERS 4

-• Now, return the crackers to the oven and cook for a further 20-30 minutes until crisp and just turning golden.
+• Now, return the crackers to the oven and cook for another 20-30 minutes until crisp and just turning golden.

 • Remove to a rack to cool, then store in an airtight container.